vanh17/SnoopCH/README.md

 Inexact real numbers are implemented as either single- or double-precision IEEE floating-point numbers—the latter by default, and the former only when a computation starts with numerical constants specified as single-precision numbers.
 Inexact real numbers that are represented as double-precision floating-point numbers are flonums.

 Inexact numbers can be coerced to exact form, except for the inexact numbers +inf.0, +inf.f, -inf.0, -inf.f, +nan.0, and +nan.f, which have no exact form.
 Dividing a number by exact zero raises an exception; dividing a non-zero number other than +nan.0 or +nan.f by an inexact zero returns +inf.0, +inf.f, -inf.0 or -inf.f, depending on the sign and precision of the dividend.
 The +nan.0 value is not = to itself, but +nan.0 is eqv? to itself, and +nan.f is similarly eqv? but not = to itself.
-Conversely, (= 0.0 -0.0) is #t, but (eqv?
-0.0 -0.0) is #f, and the same for 0.0f0 and -0.0f0 (which are single-precision variants).
+Conversely, (= 0.0 -0.0) is `#t`, but (eqv?
+0.0 -0.0) is `#f`, and the same for 0.0f0 and -0.0f0 (which are single-precision variants).
 The datum -nan.0 refers to the same constant as +nan.0, and -nan.f is the same as +nan.f.

 - Arithmetic
 `(+ z ...) → number?`